 Accidents can be caused by unsafe conditions, such as a slippery floor or a broken machine, or unsafe acts, like untrained workers or employees engaging in horseplay.
 A good accident investigation will look for all possible causes.
 Most accidents are going to be the result of multiple factors, and an accident investigation is not complete if it does not capture and account for all of them.

 Employers should have forms to record the findings of the investigation.
 They should interview witnesses, check machinery, look at the work environment and do whatever else it takes to get a complete picture of the accident.
 However, no action on the part of the employer should interfere with an official investigation by law enforcement, such as deleting or tampering with any potential evidence.

 Author: Melissa Gonzalez Boyce, JD, Legal Editor

-Updated to reflect forthcoming amendments to the workers' compensation law.
+Updated to reflect amendments to the workers' compensation law, effective June 16, 2017.

 Enhanced to improve the scope of coverage regarding billing disputes over responsibility for medical treatments, lien filing fees and lien filing process.

 Enhanced to improve the comprehensiveness, organization and scope of coverage and updated to reflect forthcoming requirements for employers to electronically report injury and illness data to OSHA.

 Updated to reflect the forthcoming paid family leave requirements.

 Updated to reflect new EEOC guidelines on position statements, effective and applicable to all requests for position statements made on or after January 1, 2016.